microsoft/nni/docs/Trials.md

 ### Output

-NNI shows each trial's stdout and stderr in the log region of Webui
+NNI is designed to show each trial's stdout and stderr in the log region of Webui.
+However, currently this feature is supported only on PAI and k8s platforms.
+On other platforms NNI will show trial log path and users can temporarily check the output manually.

 ### Advance APIs